-The above factors should be thoroughly investigated when selecting a pavement structure and addressed specifically in all project documents (PSSR,PSR, PR, PS&E, etc.).
-The final decision on pavement type should be the most economical design based on life-cycle cost analysis (see Topic 619) while accounting for the other considerations listed above.
-In addition, the Department is currently developing a tool based on the life-cycle assessment that can be valuable in supporting the selection of pavement type and rehabilitation strategies while assisting the Department in achieving its sustainability goal (see Topic 620).
+The above factors should be thoroughly investigated when selecting a pavement structure and addressed specifically in all project documents (PID, PR, PS&E, etc.).
+The final decision on pavement type should be the most economical design based on lifecycle cost analysis (see Topic 619).
+In addition, the Department is currently developing a tool based on lifecycle assessment that can be valuable in selecting pavement type and rehabilitation strategies while assisting the Department in achieving its sustainability goal (see Topic 620).

-The principal factors considered in selecting pavement structures are discussed in Topic 612 through Topic 619.
+The principal factors considered in selecting pavement structures are discussed in Topic 612 through Topic 620.